Spope/Bookmarks/README.md

     grunt watch

+To build the app, you need to run :

+	grunt compile

+It will concatenate the files and compress them into **client/public/build/js**.
+This can be automaticaly done using git hooks.
+Example on pre-commit :

+    #!/bin/sh
+    cd ~/public_html/bookmarks/server/
+    grunt compile
+    cd ../
+    git add ~/public_html/bookmarks/client/public/build/
+    exit 0

 ###Debug Mode

 The **config.js** file allow to switch debug mode.
 When activated, debug mode will load raw .js files separately and uncompressed.
 Livereload will also be included (to allow less refresh).

-If debug is set to false, .js files will be included from **client/public/build/js**.
-Those files are generated with
+If debug is set to false, compiled js files will be used.

-	grunt compile

 ##Contributors
 * [Spope](https://github.com/Spope) Client / Server side.